SPE Online Education

-Introduction to Data AnalysisContains 2 Component(s), 0.5 credits offered
+Introduction to Data AnalysisContains 2 Component(s), Includes Credits

 Upon completion of this course, the participant should be able to: review surface flowing well conditions with the goal of optimizing production, describe the basic layout of an upstream producing facility and the functions of its major components, outline the general requirements for separating and treating produced oil as a basis for a detailed facility design, and plan and oversee routine field maintenance work, and maintain a safe operation through proper application of good work practices and the careful control of site activities.

-Introduction to Project ManagementContains 2 Component(s), 0.35 credits offered
+Introduction to Project ManagementContains 2 Component(s), Includes Credits

 This course was designed as a supplemental study guide for the major content areas of Chapters 1 and 2 of A Guide to the Project Management Body of Knowledge (PMBOK® Guide), Fifth Edition.
 In this course, you will consider some of the organizational issues surrounding project management.